Space-Robotics-Laboratory/MATLAB_space_debri_capturing_sim/README.md

 ```

 #### 4. Run the code
 Open [main_sim.m](two-two-dimensional/src/main_sim.m) code under two-dimensional/src or [MainSimulation.m](three_dimensional/MainSimulation.m) in three-dimensional/src and click the "Run" button to run the simulation.
+Note that 3d simulation is under developing.
 For more information, please see README.md under 'two-dimensional' or 'three-dimensional'.

 #### 5. View in Blender
 Though this action is not necessary, it will help you to make realistic movie.